canmom/canmom.github.io/_posts/crit/baru/2020-09-09-tyrant-4-wound.md

 layout: article
 tags:
  - baru cormorant
-excerpt: "Last time round I doubted the cancer wizards.
-But I needn't have worried: this book is doing something very interesting after all!
-What is the real power of a wizard?
-And what are the Cancrioth really like when we get to know them?"
+excerpt: "Baru's not had the best time in this series, and in this book she hits rock bottom.
+Tau calls her a 'wound' in trim, who is poisoning the web of social connections.
+Are they right?
+What is being 'human'?
+And what happens to dear Baru when she finally connects with her dead-girlfriend tulpa on a lobotomy table?"
 categories:
  - crit
  - baru